aws/chalice/docs/source/api.rst

       and the messages will become available once the visibility timeout has been reached.
 Note that for batch sizes of more than one, either the entire batch succeeds and all the messages in the batch are deleted by Lambda, or the entire batch fails.
+The default batch size is 1.
+See the
-See the `Using AWS Lambda with Amazon SQS <https://docs.aws.amazon.com/lambda/latest/dg/with-sqs.html>`__ for more information on how Lambda integrates with SQS.
+      `Using AWS Lambda with Amazon SQS <https://docs.aws.amazon.com/lambda/latest/dg/with-sqs.html>`__ for more information on how Lambda integrates with SQS.